BergenFellesverksted/felles-sykkeldelautomat/README.md

   - Saves pickup confirmation dates sent from the Raspberry Pi.
   - Displays a login-protected table of orders and pickup times.

-> **Important:** Ensure that the "Staff member" name in WooCommerce exactly matches the item name.
+> **Important:** For Bookly items: Ensure that the "Staff member" name in WooCommerce exactly matches the item name in WooCommerce.
 The system uses these names to associate orders with the correct door (via the `door` attribute).

 ## Hardware Overview
 The core hardware components include: